Best Web Automation Tools Shortlist

 Trends in Web Automation Tools and Technology

-• Increased Emphasis on AI and Machine Learning: Tools are integrating AI to improve test creation, maintenance, and analysis, making tests smarter and more adaptive to changes in the web application.
+- Increased Emphasis on AI and Machine Learning: AI-based testing automation tools improve test creation, maintenance, and analysis, making tests smarter and more adaptive to changes in the web application.

 Rapidly Evolving Features